Post-processing Guide: From Print to Perfection

 Sanding is the most important, but also the most laborious, part of post-processing.
 The goal is to get rid of visible layers and create a perfectly smooth surface.

 - Start rough, finish fine: Use sandpaper with different grits.
-Start with coarser grit (e.g., 120-200 grit) to remove the largest imperfections and gradually move to finer grits (400, 800, 1200 grit) to achieve a smooth finish.
+Start with coarser grit (120–200 grit) to remove the largest imperfections and gradually move to finer grits (400, 800, 1200 grit) to achieve a smooth finish.
+This typically means working through 4–5 stages of grit.

 - Wet sanding: For finer grits, soak the sandpaper in water.
 Water helps to remove dust, prevents clogging of the paper, and creates an even smoother surface.
 It is an ideal technique before painting.

 - Watch out for heat: Heat is generated during sanding (especially machine sanding).
-Materials with low heat resistance, such as PLA, can deform.
+Materials with low heat resistance, such as PLA (which softens at ~60°C), can deform.
 Therefore, work with breaks and do not press too hard.

 Even the best sanding sometimes doesn't hide all gaps between layers or small holes.
 This is where filler and primer come in.